near-examples/rust-contract-events/README.md

 # Examples of events

-The smart contract emits an event anytime NFTs were minted, transferred, or burnt.
+The smart contract emits an event anytime NFTs are minted, transferred, or burnt.

 ## Mint
 ```bash